oracle-livelabs/pts/ai-agentics/lab2/lab2.md

 Notice it responds back with your name as you entered in Introduction and retained in Contect Memory.

-## Task Example 2: Get name from DB -- Testing reteriving relational data from database
+## Example 2: Get name from DB -- Testing reteriving relational data from database

 In this example, we'll evaluate the agent's ability to retrieve information from a relational database—a key and powerful capability.
 By leveraging both the database and the language model, the agent can generate the desired output using its available tools.